ePages-de/epages-devportal/_posts/2018/2018-10-30-the-best-tools-to-implement-ux-concepts.md

 In our usability lab we placed two computers.
 One for the user and one for the moderator.
 On the user's computer we installed Morae recorder.
+It records the whole usability test: screen, voice, face, mouse movement, and when needed, additional inputs.

 {% image_custom image="/assets/img/pages/blog/images/ulab.jpg" width="50" lightbox %}

-It records the whole usability test: screen, voice, face, mouse movement, and when needed, additional inputs.
 The moderator works with Morae observer, so that they can see the user's screen, set markers, and write notes for their observations.
 Depending on our testing plan, additional observers can watch the usability test from another room also using the Morae observer.
-At the end all recordings are loaded in the Morae Manager to analyze them, and prepare highlight videos for the final report, and the different development teams.
+At the end, all recordings are loaded in the Morae Manager to analyze them, and prepare highlight videos for the final report, and the different development teams.

 ### RapidUsertests